 I am a complete sucker for mall pretzels.

 And it’s a darn good thing that you’ll only find me at the mall once or twice a year because more trips would definitely equal more pretzels.
-As much as I love them, I’ve only made them once or twice before, admittedly to great success but since Kyle isn’t a huge fan (crazy boy), I haven’t made them again.
+But as much as I love them, I don’t make soft pretzels at home too often because Kyle isn’t a huge fan (crazy boy, I know).

 And I finally decided to bust it out just in time to share it with you while you’re all getting crazy planning your Super Bowl (or maybe anti-Super Bowl?) party menus.